tokensphere/tt-white-contracts/README.md

 This repository contains the Ethereum Smart Contracts that are used for our Tokenization as a Service (TSaaS) platform.
 This project uses Hardhat to allow for streamlined development and testing, as well as some helpful tasks (see `./src/tasks`).

-Most deploy tasks takes care of updating the `deployments/${network}/...` files so that it is easier to track addresses of previously deployed contracts.
+Note that contracts deployed using migration scripts (See `deploy/`) and tasks (See `tasks/fast.ts` for example) are using deterministic salts.
+This means that regardless of the network you're using (local, staging, production etc), the address of the deployed contracts should remain the same.

 ## Bootstrapping a Functional System Locally

-Note that for development systems, we use local signers (Eg `ethers.getSigners()`).
+For development systems, we use local signers (Eg `ethers.getSigners()`).
 In the following paragraphs, you can assume that:

 - `zero_address` is `0x0000000000000000000000000000000000000000`.
 - `deployer` is the very first signer from the signers list.
 - `spcMember` is the second signer from the signers list.